kev0960/Fairstone/README.md

 ## Current Progress ##

+### April 24, 2016 ###

+Most of the neutral classic cards are implemented.  (total 178 cards)

+### June 6, 2016 ###

-As of April 24 '16, Most of the neutral original cards are created (total 178) As of June 6 '16, All of the Original, The Grant Tournament, League of the Explorers, Whispers of the Old Gods cards are created (total ~700)
+All of the cards in Classic pack, The Grand Tournament, League of the Explorers, Whispers of the Old Gods are implemented.

+### Sept.
+18, 2016 ###

+All of the cards in One Night in Karazhan is implemented.
+The Fairstone engine has fully implemented every detail of the original Hearthstone game.
+However, still some parts on client UI are not yet implemented (secrets, joust are not shown) But I will work on.

 ## Admin Commands ##

-To debug, you can type several admin commands to the Fairstone server.
+For debugging purpose, you can type several admin commands to the Fairstone server.
 The supporting commands are

 `add <p1 or p2> <Name of the Card>`